 Software developers can avoid the vulnerability or mitigate its effects in the following ways.

-Different mechanisms of failure require different mitigations, which also may depend on how the tainted data is to be used:
+Different mechanisms of failure require different mitigations, which also may depend on how the tainted data is to be used.
+Developers can:

 — Test potentially tainted data used in an arithmetic expression to ensure that it does not cause arithmetic overflow, divide by zero or buffer overflow;

-— Check integer data used to allocate memory or other resources to ensure that it wo not cause resource exhaustion; and
+— Check integer data used to allocate memory or other resources to ensure that it won’t cause resource exhaustion;

 — Check strings passed to system functions to ensure that they are well formed and have an expected structure .

+NOTE 1 This vulnerability is described as ‘data from an uncontrolled source’, as a distinction may need to be drawn between data from outside the program, but which is still trustworthy, and data that comes from a source that could credibly be modified by an attacker, or otherwise corrupted.

+NOTE 2 Data read from a file may be regarded as trustworthy (untainted) if the file is read-only and inside a firewall, but potentially tainted if it is from a more generally accessible location.
+See 7.22 Missing required cryptographic step [XZS].

 Cross-site scripting [XYT]